This article has been updated as of June 2020.

 The Azure Data Platform offers two approaches to hosting SQL Server workloads in the cloud:

-- Azure SQL Database, a virtualized SQL database native to the cloud (Platform-as-a-service).
+- Azure SQL Database, a virtualized SQL database native to the cloud (Platform-as-a-Service).
+Within this platform there are two options:

-Which version of SQL Server 2016 is right for you?
+Which Version of SQL Server 2019 is Right for You?

-SQL Server 2016 offers four different editions.
+SQL Server 2019 offers four different editions.
 The Standard and Enterprise versions cover most business cases.
-Standard includes basic analytics and reporting.
-It also presents the ability to stretch using hybrid options.
-Meanwhile, the Enterprise version provides higher scalability and resource efficiency.
-New higher-end features in Enterprise include “Always-On” availability groups and “Always-Encrypted” security.
+Standard includes rich programming capabilities, security innovations, and fast performance with Big Data Clusters for mid-tier applications and data marts.
+Meanwhile, the Enterprise version provides higher scalability and resource efficiency for mission critical databases.
+New, improved features in Enterprise include “Always On” availability groups enhancements and business intelligence, and advanced analytics workloads.

 Throughout its product cycles, Microsoft has integrated some key features into the SQL Server product.
-SQL Server 2016 has an in-depth security focus.
-The “Always-Encrypted” feature secures the data stream from point to point.
-Row-level security and data masking functions provide powerful, granular security for multi-tenant environments.
+SQL Server 2019 continues its in-depth security focus.

 Other key features: